Choosing a digital marketing company in Sacramento, CA, should not feel like paying for activity without knowing what it is supposed to accomplish.

 Why Activity Alone Is Not the Same as Progress

-A campaign can produce plenty of reportable activity without creating the progress a business needs.
+Busy reports can make a digital marketing campaign look healthier than it really is.
 Email opens, impressions, pageviews, and low-intent clicks may show activity, but they do not automatically prove that marketing is creating stronger opportunities.
-That gap between activity and value is one reason digital marketing can feel unclear instead of useful.
+That is when reporting starts to make digital marketing feel unclear instead of helping the business make better decisions.

 Why Are Website Visitors Not Becoming Better Leads?